cockroachdb/docs/cockroachcloud/authorization.md

 ## Organization user roles

-When a user is first added to an organization, they are granted the default role, **Org Member**, which grants no permissions and just indicates the membership in the organization.
-Org. or Cluster Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's **Access Management** page, or using the {{ site.data.products.db }} API / Terraform Provider.
+When a user is first added to an organization, they are granted the default role, **Org Member**, which grants no permissions and only indicates membership in the organization.
+Org or Cluster Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's **Access Management** page, or using the {{ site.data.products.db }} API / Terraform Provider.

 To learn more, refer to [Manage organization users](managing-access.html#manage-an-organizations-users)

 The following roles may be granted to {{ site.data.products.db }} organization users within a specific organization:

-- Org Member
-- Org Administrator (legacy)
-- Org Developer (legacy)
-- Cluster Developer
-- Cluster Admin
-- Cluster Creator

-### Organization member

-This default role is granted to all organization users once they are invited.
-It grants no permissions to perform cluster or org actions.

-### Org Administrator

-Users with this role on an organization can [invite users to join that organization](managing-access.html#invite-team-members-to-an-organization), and [manage the organization's users and their roles](managing-access.html#manage-an-organizations-users).

-### Billing Coordinator

-Users with this role in an organization can [manage billing for that organization](billing-management.html) through the {{ site.data.products.db }} console billing page at `https://cockroachlabs.cloud/billing/overview`.

-Note that billing can also be managed by the [Org Administrator (legacy) role].

-### Usage Reader

-This is a read-only role that allows a user to access usage metrics for an organization.

 ### Org Administrator (legacy)